 CISA is hiring current students enrolled in accredited educational institutions from high school to graduate level for paid cyber/IT internships.
 If you are a student interested in the world of cybersecurity, then CISA is THE place where you want to work.
-CISA is the Nation’s risk advisor, working with industry and government partners to defend against today’s threats and collaborating to build a more secure and resilient infrastructure for the future.
+CISA works with industry and government partners to defend against today’s threats and collaborating to build a more secure and resilient infrastructure for the future.

 Our interns don’t just sit behind a desk.
 As a CISA cyber intern you will grow your skills and enhance your career potential as you work closely with cyber professionals on mission-focused projects, while learning in a fast-paced, technology-evolving environment.
 You will have a variety of robust and rich experiences, such as exposure to cybersecurity activities outside your immediate assignments, hearing program officials discuss major CISA and DHS initiatives to keep our Nation’s systems secure, and meeting intern alumni who are now employees.
 You also can tour our labs, participate in informal brown bags with senior management, and attend exciting local conferences and forums to hear from experts and newsmakers in other executive agencies, Congress, industry, academia, and think tanks about the importance of cybersecurity in safeguarding us against threats to our nation.

 Download our cyber intern brochure to see more about the CISA cyber intern experience!

 So, what are you waiting for?
 If your degree is (or will be) in cybersecurity, computer science, information assurance, information technology management, or a similar degree that requires the development or adaptation of computer applications and/or systems, read on for how you can join our Cyber Posse to help protect our homeland from cyber threats and #becomeaCISAzen!